 For unknown reasons, black women are more likely to experience premature birth than are women of other races.
 But premature birth can happen to anyone.
 In fact, many women who have a premature birth have no known risk factors.

-While not all premature babies experience complications, being born too early can cause short-term and long-term health problems for preemies.
+While not all premature babies experience complications, being born too early can cause short-term and long-term health problems.
 Generally, the earlier a baby is born, the higher the risk of complications.
 Birth weight plays an important role, too.

 Some problems may be apparent at birth, while others may not develop until later.